cloudflare/cloudflare-docs/content/load-balancing/understand-basics/traffic-steering/steering-policies/least-outstanding-requests.md

 # Least Outstanding Requests steering

-**Least Outstanding Requests Steering** allows you to route traffic to pools that currently have the fewest number of outstanding requests.
+**Least Outstanding Requests steering** allows you to route traffic to pools that currently have the fewest number of outstanding requests.

 This steering policy selects a pool by taking into consideration `random_steering` weights, as well as each pool's number of in-flight requests.
 Pools with more pending requests are weighted proportionately less in relation to others.

-Least Outstanding Requests Steering is best to use if your pools are easily overwhelmed by a spike in concurrent requests.
+Least Outstanding Requests steering is best to use if your pools are easily overwhelmed by a spike in concurrent requests.
 This steering method lends itself to applications that value server health above latency, geographic alignment, or other metrics.
 It takes into account the [pool's health status](/load-balancing/understand-basics/health-details/#how-a-pool-becomes-unhealthy), [adaptive routing](/load-balancing/understand-basics/adaptive-routing/), and [session affinity](/load-balancing/understand-basics/session-affinity/).

 ## Configure via the API